ndd21/PHYS281/demonstrations/demo-functions.md

 ## Variable scope

+A variable's scope relates to where in a code a particular variable is recognised

 ## Documenting functions

 The above examples are lacking one key feature.
 Documentation!
 It is very good practice to document